 5 Photos in this gallery, click on the clock icon or “more words” to view the original post from the reader.

 Flying from Houston to Maui makes for a long day because of the 5 hours gained.
 Over the desert of the Southwestern US one views a rugged, mountainous, inhospitable landscape.
 It almost looks like sandpaper.
 Next is the much softer profile of the Big Island of Hawaii from the sky, viewed from the Kona side.
 Land, jump into a rental car and head straight to the beach in Kihei for R&R and photography.
 That was my day.
 Two of these photos were previously published in black and white.

-My trip through Northern Michigan continues.
+My travels through Northern Michigan continue.
 Up here they make a big deal about being near the 45th parallel.
 It is halfway between the North Pole and the Equator, numerically.
-In the winter it probably feels like the North Pole, and in the summer, neither ever had it this good.
-While there the highs were in the low 70′s.
-Traverse City is a the South end of a bay between two peninsulas that jut North into lake Michigan.
+In the winter it probably feels like the North Pole, and in the summer, neither ever had it this good, with the high temperatures in the low 70’s.
+Traverse City is at the South end of a bay between two peninsulas jutting North into lake Michigan.
 The Old Mission Peninsula to the East features the better wineries.
 To the West is funky shopping and little restaurants.
 I would have to guess these peninsulas were formed by receding glaciers.
 The name “traverse” comes from the water voyage between the tips of the two strips of land which the French called the grand traverse.